How to get CSS selectors / XPath

 - is concise and does not break easily (is resistant to changes in page structure)

-For more information on how to change the way CSS selectors obtained from the Developer Tools are specified, please refer to this article:
+For information on how to change the method of specifying the CSS selector you have got, please refer to this article.:

 Using CSS selectors effectively